 Capella marks the Charioteer’s left shoulder or the goat he is carrying.
 It represents Amalthea, the goat that suckled Zeus.

 Menkalinan, Beta Aurigae, is a triple star system, 85 light years distant.
 The brightest two components are white A-type subgiant stars and the third star is a red dwarf.
 The two brighter stars in the system constitute an eclipsing spectroscopic binary with a magnitude varying between 1.85 and 1.93.

-Beta Aurigae is a stream member of the Ursa Major Moving Group (Collinder 285), a group of stars (that includes most of the bright stars in Ursa Major constellation) believed to have a common origin that share common velocities in space.
+Beta Aurigae is an outlying member of the Ursa Major Moving Group (Collinder 285), a group of stars (that includes most of the bright stars in Ursa Major constellation) believed to have a common origin that share common velocities in space.

 The star’s traditional name, Menkalinan, comes from the Arabic phrase mankib ðī-l-‘inān which means “shoulder of the rein-holder.”

 Mahasim, Theta Aurigae, is a double star located about 173 light years away.
 The primary component is an Alpha-2 Canum Venaticorum type variable, a chemically peculiar star with a strong magnetic field and strong strontium, silicon, or chromium spectral lines.
 Theta Aurigae has a mean apparent magnitude of 2.65.

 The star’s traditional name, Mahasim, comes from the Arabic word for “wrist.”
 Theta Aurigae is also sometimes called Bogardus.

 The brighter component in the system is a white A-type main sequence dwarf and the companion star is a yellow G-type main sequence dwarf.
 Theta Aurigae A has the apparent magnitude of 2.7 and Theta Aurigae B, 7.2.
 The binary star has an 11th magnitude optical companion 49 arc seconds away.